 IRIB's radio channels include a parliamentary network, Radio Koran and a multilingual external service.

-There are some 20 major national dailies, but few Iranians buy a newspaper every day.
+There are some 50 national dailies, but few Iranians buy a newspaper every day.
 Sports titles are the biggest sellers.

 - Tehran Times - state-run English-language daily